myENA/consul-backinator/README.md

 ## Usage

 ```
-$ ./consul-backinator -h
 Usage of ./consul-backinator:
   -addr string
       Consul instance address and port ("127.0.0.1:8500")
   -backup
       Trigger backup operation
   -dc string
       Optional consul datacenter label for backup and restore
   -delete
       Optionally delete all keys under the destination prefix before restore
+  -dump
+      Dump backup file contents to stdout and exit on restore without performing any path transformations or writing to consul
   -in string
       Input file for restore operations (default "consul.bak")
   -key string
       Encryption key used to secure the destination file on backup and read the input file on restore (default "password")
   -out string
       Output file for backup operations (default "consul.bak")
   -prefix string
       Optional prefix from under which all keys will be fetched (default "/")
   -restore
       Trigger restore operation
   -scheme string
       Optional consul instance scheme ("http" or "https")
   -token string
       Optional consul token to access the target cluster
   -transform string
       Optional path transformation to be applied on backup and restore (oldPath,newPath...)
 ```